webhintio/hint/packages/hint-http-cache/README.md

 </configuration>
 ```

-In the example above you want to have your JavaScript, CSS, images, etc.
+In the example above, you want to have your JavaScript, CSS, images, etc.
-under the `static` folder, and your HTML elesewhere.
+under the `static` folder, and your HTML elsewhere.
 If your static
 content is in another folder change the path of `<location path="static">`
 to the right one.